brandonmarino/3rd-Year-Game-Project/README.txt

 Diagrams
   The UML diagrams for Tic-Tac-Toe and Othello can be found in their respective project root folders.
   ie: Phoenix-master.zip/phoenix-master/Othello or Phoenix-master.zip/phoenix-master/Tic Tac toe

-Othello Graphic User Interface (gui) design decisions Made the gui using the swing framework because of its simplicity and the prior knowledge of it.
-The gui shows the Model View Controller (MVC) design pattern to reduce coupling and make further changes much easier to impliment.
-In order to make the MVC pattern work the OthelloFrameView class listens to the a Game class.
-  The controller sends data from the view to the game when coordinates for a player move is needed.
-That is done through the event model using action listeners in the controller class while this same class waits, looping, in the player part of the controller class.